Home > Heating > When Should You Actually Use Emergency Heat?

 If you’re feeling chilly, it can be tempting to flip the emergency heat switch, thinking it will give your system a quick boost.
 Unfortunately, that’s not how it works.
 Emergency heat won’t warm your home any faster than your heat pump running correctly.
 It’s simply a backup system, like a spare tire for your car.
 It’s meant to get you through a worst-case scenario—like a broken heat pump—until a professional can arrive.
 Relying on it will only lead to a much higher electric bill, as it’s a far less efficient way to generate heat.

-Myth #3: Ice on Your Outdoor Unit Is an Emergency
+Myth #3: A Little Ice on Your Outdoor Unit Is an Emergency

 Seeing ice or frost on your outdoor heat pump unit can be alarming, but it’s usually not a cause for panic.
 It’s perfectly normal for a heat pump to build up some frost or ice during winter operation.
 Your system has a built-in defrost mode to handle this, which might produce a puff of steam that looks like smoke.
 Your thermostat is smart enough to activate the auxiliary heat automatically to keep you warm while the outdoor unit defrosts.
 If, however, your unit is completely encased in a thick block of ice, that points to a bigger issue, and it’s time to call for HVAC service.